 Accordingly, we manage and monitor our social media footprint carefully to know what is being said about the school and to respond to criticism and praise in a fair, responsible manner.

-Nicola Cartin, Shan Melarangi and Caroline O'Connell is responsible for managing our Twitter account and staff are responsible for managing their class twitter accounts.
+Nicola Cartin, Shan Melarangi and Caroline O'Connell are responsible for managing our Twitter account and staff are responsible for managing their class twitter accounts.
 All staff follow the guidance in the Safer Internet Centre online-reputation management document.

-Staff, pupils' and parents' SM presence
+Staff, Pupils' and Parents' SM Presence